A delightful fall table centerpiece showcases a brown owl figure surrounded by mini pumpkins, autumn leaves, and moss.

 A moody Halloween fall centerpiece with black candles and spooky figurines on a dark table.

-You can add a few mini skulls, fake ravens, or tiny cauldrons between the candles to make it feel a little eerie but still styled.
 Try painting pumpkins in black, white, or metallics if orange isn’t your thing.
 A few dried branches or some spiderwebs will add texture without overdoing it.

 Layer fall leaves with candles and fruit